Illustration of a skinny guy with bony shoulders building bigger deltoid muscles and broader shoulders.

 How Much Muscle Do You Need to Gain?

-Even if you’re a thin guy with a narrow bone structure, your shoulders have the potential to grow much bigger.
+Even if you’re a thin guy with a narrow bone structure, your shoulders can grow much bigger.
 They respond incredibly well to resistance training.
 Plus, many of the best shoulder exercises will also bulk up the muscles underneath your armpits, pushing your shoulders out wider.

 Illustration showing a skinny guy building bigger shoulder muscles.